Global Burden of Crop Loss

 Furthermore, the threat of plant pests and diseases is increased by climate fluctuations, hindering progress in several of the UN’s Sustainable Development Goals.
 Reducing crop loss will need to be a major component of this, and significant efforts are needed for improved management of pests, including pathogens and weeds.

 What is this project doing?

 Despite these clear problems and impacts, data on the scale, scope, and trends of the problem are sparse and outdated.

-At present, we are continuing activities to define the need for the initiative through extensive user interviews and to evaluate relevant methods, datasets, and.
-We are currently running some in-depth analysis on global crop production datasets to assess their suitability as a key data layer in the analytical pipeline
+Activities to define the need for the initiative through extensive user interviews are being carried out, as well as an evaluation of relevant methods and datasets.
+In-depth analysis on global crop production datasets to assess their suitability as a key data layer in the analytical pipeline is also being done.

 Following the 18-month scoping stage, it was concluded that there is a clear demand for accurate, timely and spatially explicit information on the burden and causes of crop loss that the data and methodology needed to develop such metrics exist; and that the research community is willing and capable of undertaking this task.
 On this basis, the initiative moved forward and started with a pilot on wheat (a crop with good data availability).
 The project team has been gathering datasets, building partnerships and developing a scalable governance system that will support participation by a broad range of partners.

 An outline theoretical framework has been developed and initial work on global wheat data has started.
 The ‘Technical Work Group,’ composed of key experts that will develop the methods and analytical pipeline, has also convened.
 The first round of wheat estimates is planned to be delivered in 2022.
 Estimates for other crops will follow.